I-GiM/GiM/README.md

 # GiM
 #The first task of Start.NG
 #
-#This branch contains a single page of Start.NG details
+#This branch contains a single page of Start.NG basic details